softwaresaved/distance-consultancy/developer/BuildR.md

     library(PACKAGENAME)
     test_check("PACKAGENAME")

-* From a command prompt, change into the tests directory, e.g.
+* From a command prompt, change into the tests folder, e.g.

 <p/>